Pupil Premium and Year 7 Top-Up Funding

 With variations seen from relatively small cohorts our performance with pupil premium students is in line with national performance over time. .

 Improving outcomes for disadvantaged students continues to be a Local Authority priority as it is recognised that, with a mainly white working-class population, disadvantaged students are at risk of under-achievement in Herefordshire.

 It should be noted that Y11 in 2018 had 14.5% disadvantaged students.
 This right in the middle of the range of 12%-19% which the Education Endowment Foundation notes as the hardest to improve outcomes.
 The cohort contained many students who had multiple deprivation factors.
 We are proud that we did not give up on any student.
 All have progressed onto appropriate pathways after Year 11.

 Learning Profiles for disadvantaged students in Key Stage 3 reports were consistently positive.
 They matched those of non-disadvantaged students.

-We are keen to ensure we diminish the attainment gap between our disadvantaged students and all non-disadvantaged students nationally.
+We are keen to ensure we diminish the attainment and progress gaps between our disadvantaged students and all non-disadvantaged students nationally.
 Our key aim is to remove the barriers to success for these students and we have identified the most important barriers:

 If we did these things well, disadvantaged students will have: